 Ric Charlesworth was the national coach of the Australian women�s field hockey team from 1993 - 2000, when they won gold medals at both the 1996 and 2000 Olympic Games.

-Advanced Environmental Exercise Physiology
+Advanced Neuromuscular Exercise Physiology

 Recovery for Performance in Sport